Defining What Is a Narrative Essay

 Narrative Essay Example for High School

-High school is all about showing that you can make mature choices, accept the consequences and retrieve valuable lessons from events.
-Select an event where you believe you have acted exemplary and made an adult choice.
-A personal narrative essay example as such will showcase the best of your abilities.
+High school is all about showing that you can make mature choices.
+You accept the consequences of your actions and retrieve valuable life lessons.
+Think of an event in which you believe your actions were exemplary and made an adult choice.
+A personal narrative essay example will showcase the best of your abilities.
 Finally, use other sources to help you get the best results possible.
 Try searching for a sample narrative essay to see how others have approached it.